mitchtabian/FlutterPlayground/README.md

 4. Dialogs
     - AlertDialogs are very easy to set up and use the input the user chose.

+# Day 10 (June 23)
+1. Forms and TextFormFields
+    - Reminds me of HTML forms.
+Cool how they built a Form widget with Form fields that are built to work together.
+    1. This is surprisingly a lot of work.
+I don't think this is less code than native would be to create a screen for getting inputs from the user.
+        - `222.
+Submitting Forms`
+        - Also dealing with the focus and doing form validation is a lot of work.
+Definitely this is not more concise than native.
+    2. Form validation reminds me of django.
+You get a boolean that says if the form is valid or not, then take action or show errors.
+2. FocusNode
+    - Programatically decide where the focus goes after moving from Form fields
+    - Can leak memory, need to dispose
+3.

 # Thoughts on Flutter
 1. June 11